Flagging dance

 Flagging dance is a performing art form often called "Flag Dancing", "Spin Flagging", "Flow Flagging", "flagging" and "Rag Spinning", but more commonly referred to as "Colorguard (Guard)".
-Specifically, flagging dance is the undulation, spinning and waving of flags in a rhythmic fashion with music.
+The flagging dance is the undulation, spinning and waving of flags in a rhythmic fashion with music.
 Practitioners of this form of performance art and dance are usually referred to as "Flaggers" and "Flag Dancers."